 At UCR, students have the choice of applying for academic credit or doing the internship simply for professional development.

 To receive academic credit for an internship, the student must complete the following steps at any point prior to the quarter for which they are seeking credit, or up to two weeks after the start of the quarter.

 - Secure an internship.

-- Determine whether the student's major department offers a 198-I or 298-I course and if your internship meets eligibility for credit within your major.
+- Determine whether your major department offers a 198-I or 298-I course and if your internship meets eligibility for credit within your major.
 If not, work with your academic advisor to identify a related department that offers a 198-I or 298-I course (refer to the UCR General Catalog).

 - Complete the Internship Placement Form.
 This form will ask for the name and e-mail address of your supervisor, course instructor, academic advisor, dean, and chair.
 Please check in with your academic advisor and course instructor regarding who should sign the 198-i form.
 Some departments allow for one individual to sign on behalf of others.

 - Once you have completed the form, you will receive an e-mail linking to the electronic 198-i document.
 After completing it, the document will be sent to all of the contacts you listed in the form above, who will sign the document electronically.